lucidrains/DALLE2-pytorch/README.md

 ### DALL-E2 with Latent Diffusion

-This repository decides to take the next step and offer DALL-E2 combined with latent diffusion, from Rombach et al.
+This repository decides to take the next step and offer DALL-E2 combined with <a href="https://huggingface.co/spaces/multimodalart/latentdiffusion">latent diffusion</a>, from Rombach et al.

 You can use it as follows.
 Latent diffusion can be limited to just the first U-Net in the cascade, or to any number you wish.